Without Prejudice

 Quotes from interviews:

--"I understand that I have a family and responsibilities, but if they pass a law on the death penalty, this will become a red line for me, beyond which I will not be able to stay"
+-"I know I have a family and responsibilities, but if they pass a law on the death penalty, this will be that red line for me, the point where I cannot stay anymore"

-—"No way at all.
-I don’t see an option to stay here.
-But, unfortunately, I don’t see an option for me to get out of here.
-Either I have to wait for the children there to get on their feet and be able to get us out, or I should try somehow… But we are from a poor class"
+— "No way at all.
+I don’t see any way to stay here.
+But, unfortunately, I don’t see any way to escape either.
+I’ll have to wait until the children manage to get on their feet over there, able to pull us out, or I’ll try to find a way somehow… But we come from a poor class"

-Many respondents, even those who have not yet emigrated, are considering the possibility of leaving, linking their future with "red lines"—events or conditions that will force them to leave the country.
+Many respondents, even those who have not yet emigrated, are considering the possibility of leaving.
+They tie their future to "red lines" - specific events or conditions that will compel them to leave the country.

 — Fear for the future;